Norway iconic hikes

 Can beginners hike Trolltunga independently?

-The planner should not recommend Trolltunga casually for beginners.
+Beginners should not treat Trolltunga as a casual independent day.
 Limited experience, poor weather, late starts, or outside-summer timing should push toward a guide, reschedule, or easier route.

 Do I need a guide for Preikestolen?